google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 A log is defined by a collection of parameters, which are used by clients to communicate with the log and to verify log artifacts.

+Log Name:
+: A text string chosen by the log's operator to identify the log.

+submit-entry URL:
+: The URL for the log's API endpoint defined by {{submit-entry}}.

+get-sth URL:
+: The URL for the log's API endpoint defined by {{get-sth}}.

+get-sth-consistency URL:
+: The URL for the log's API endpoint defined by {{get-sth-consistency}}.

+get-proof-by-hash URL:
+: The URL for the log's API endpoint defined by {{get-proof-by-hash}}.

+get-all-by-hash URL:
+: The URL for the log's API endpoint defined by {{get-all-by-hash}}.

+get-entries URL:
+: The URL for the log's API endpoint defined by {{get-entries}}.

-Base URL:
+get-anchors URL:
-: The URL formed by populating the URL template [RFC6570] "https://{host}/.well-known/ct/v2/{prefix}", where the `host` and `prefix` fields are chosen by the log operator.
-The `host` field MUST consist of only a domain name and optional port number, and each log's Base URL MUST NOT be shared by any other log.
+: The URL for the log's API endpoint defined by {{get-anchors}}.

 Hash Algorithm:
 : The hash algorithm used for the Merkle Tree (see {{hash_algorithms}}).